MapsterMapper/Mapster/README.md

              src => string.Format("{0} {1}", src.FirstName, src.LastName));

 #####Global Settings <a name="SettingGlobal"></a>
-If you would like setting to turn on for every type mapping, you can set to global settings
+If you would like to apply to all type mappings, you can set to global settings

     TypeAdaptConfig.GlobalSettings.Default.PreserveReference(true);

-Then for some type mapping, you can opt-out the setting.
+Then for some type mappings, you can opt-out the option.

     TypeAdaptConfig<SimplePoco, SimpleDto>.NewConfig().PreserveReference(false);